 Family Get Together

 Anything can spark the memory of a loved one, it’s often the little things that resonate with a moment you shared with them.
 Whether it’s when you laughed with them or even cried with them.
 It’s the little things that can bring you happiness, despite them not being there.

 Simply having everyone around you can evoke those emotions and especially their memory.
 Having a dinner party with friends and family whilst eating copious amounts of food is can alleviate your pain.
 Together you can provide support to one another, to share stories and to comfort one another.
 Together you can cherish their life rather than mourn their death.

-Naturally the day won’t be easy however the support of others is crucial especially at such a difficult time.
+Naturally, the day won’t be easy however the support of others is crucial especially at such a difficult time.
 It gives you the time to reflect on the year and to express your grief, anxieties and in some cases depression.
-Not only that but you’ll also have mutual understanding with other which makes it a lot easier to converse with others who share your views and emotions.
+Not only that but you’ll also have a mutual understanding with other which makes it a lot easier to converse with others who share your views and emotions.
 While it’s only a small gesture to sit down and share a meal with your loved ones, it’s one that can be highly consoling.

 Visiting Your Loved One

 It’s a strange notion to suggest visiting your loved one when they have passed however going to where they have been laid can be soothing to the soul.
 Having a place to visit keeps a physical attachment to the world and somewhere you can feel connected to your loved one.